Hello-DataSkillUp/Engagement-Survey1/README.md

 - Demographic variables include gender, race, department, and job level.

 ## Key Metrics
-- Recommendation score: Serves as a key indicator of employee satisfaction and engagement.
+- eNPS Rating: Serves as a key indicator of employee satisfaction and engagement.
 Comes directly from the question "On a scale of 0 to 10, how likely is it that you would recommend DataSkillUp as a place to work?"
+- eNPS Score: Employee Net Promoter Score, calculated as the percentage of Promoters (scores 9-10) minus the percentage of Detractors (scores 0-6).
+Indicates overall employee loyalty and satisfaction.
 - Percentage agreeable: The percentage of responses that are 4 or higher on a 5-point scale.
 Helps in identifying the proportion of employees who have a positive perception of specific aspects of their work environment.
-- eNPS: Employee Net Promoter Score, calculated as the percentage of Promoters (scores 9-10) minus the percentage of Detractors (scores 0-6).
-Indicates overall employee loyalty and satisfaction.

 ## Data Preparation